 Links, Embedded Content, and Buttons – We may keep track of how you interact with links across our services, including our email notifications.
 We do this to help improve our services, provide information and advertising, and to be able to analyze aggregate click statistics such as how many times a particular link was clicked on.
 Our Site may contain links to other websites, content embedded in our Site that comes from or relates to other websites and services, and buttons from other websites and services such as social media websites like YouTube, Facebook, Twitter, Pinterest, Foursquare, and Instagram.
 Several of these third parties may use cookies or other tracking devices to collect and track information about you across the Internet.
 We are not responsible for the privacy practices or the content of these other websites or their data collection practices.
 You should check the privacy policies of these other websites when providing personally identifiable information or to find out what other information they collect from users, whether while on their platform or website or in relation to links, buttons, or embedded media on our Site or elsewhere.

 Information From Your Computer – We may ourselves, or through our third party service providers, collect information about your computer, such as the browser, operating system, IP address, country and other geolocation data, date and time of visit, whether you are using a mobile device, referring websites, the search engine queries you used to get to our Site, the pages of our Site you visit and your activities on our Site such as what images, videos, or other imbedded media you view, as well as the amount of time spent on our pages, and the number of pages visited.
 Some of this information may be collected using cookies, as further explained below.
 This information is used for a variety of purposes to improve our Site and its content, including without limitation to gather broad demographic data, identify trends and statistics, help diagnose problems with our server, and to administer our Site and its content.
 We may also collect and share information between pages of our Site for the proper functioning of our Site, as well as authentication.
 We may also use this information to provide you with information and advertising regarding our products and services.

+SMS/Text Notification Policy - We will use the information we obtain in connection with our SMS/text messaging in accordance with this SMS/Text Notification Privacy Policy which is a part of this Privacy Policy.
+We collect the following personal information about you in the context of our text messaging program: your name, mobile phone number, and texting preferences (opt-ins and opt-outs).
+We use this information to manage our text messaging program, including to send you text messages.
+Your wireless carrier may collect data about your wireless device usage, and its practices are governed by its own policies.
+We take measures to protect your sensitive personal information but cannot guarantee its security in transit or storage